infinum/frontend-handbook/Angular/Angular guidelines and best practices/Assets & caching.md

 ### Static file serving

-If application files are served statically, the static file server must be configured to serve and cache assets files correctly.
+If application files are served statically, the static file server must be configured to serve and cache asset files correctly.

 #### Nginx example